FRRouting/frr/doc/user/pimv6.rst

    reports on the interface.
 Refer to the next ``ipv6 mld`` command for MLD management.

+.. clicmd:: ipv6 pim allowed-neighbors prefix-list PREFIX_LIST

+   Only establish sessions with PIM neighbors allowed by the prefix-list.

 .. clicmd:: ipv6 pim use-source X:X::X:X

    If you have multiple addresses configured on a particular interface